 Here’s why.
 This target audience will give us a better shot of getting in front of a more active user than just targeting “tennis enthusiasts” (an example of a predefined Affinity Audience).
 Users who are looking to improve their tennis don’t just watch it, they play tennis, with racquets.
 At least we know we have a better chance going with this route, as opposed to the basic affinity audience.

-By narrowing audience segments, you are able to target users lower down the conversion funnel.The funnel metaphor is used because there are loads of people at the top of the funnel who are remotely connected with the sport of tennis, but as we improve our targeting – yes, the volume of prospects drops, but the likelihood of converting a prospect into business increases.
+By narrowing audience segments by behavior, you are able to target users lower down the conversion funnel.The funnel metaphor is used because there are loads of people at the top of the funnel who are remotely connected with the sport of tennis, but as we improve our targeting – yes, the volume of prospects drops, but the likelihood of converting a prospect into business increases.
 Making sure we target the lower funnel is cost-effective!